Time Period: 1806-1872

 • Kingdom of Bavaria (Electorate and Duchy until 1806):

-- 1806-1837: Accounting in the Convention standard, gold bullion in Ducats (partly made from local river gold)
+- 1806-1837: Accounting in the Convention standard, gold bullion in Ducats (partly made from local river gold); circulation of the Brabant Thaler ("Kronentaler") was wide-spread.

 - 01.01.1838: Joined the Munich Coinage Convention